|Expert interview coaching - 0430 972 578|

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne)

-The feedback should be balanced, in terms of both helping you to better appreciate your strengths, as well as guiding you in improving some responses that may nor be properly answering interview questions.
+The feedback should be balanced, in terms of both helping you to appreciate your strengths - and also helping you to improve some answers or examples that may not be working.

 Three different interview coaching case studies ....

 Let me share with you 3 different stories from some interview coaching sessions that I've conducted recently.
 Each story will help to illustrate an interview mistake that you should try to avoid .....

 1. He was providing the wrong examples to behavioural questions